 Khotan is considered to be the place where Nicolas Roerich received in 1925 a letter from the Mahatmas to the Soviet government and the casket with the sacred ground from a place connected with the life of Buddha.
 His full name was Siddhārtha Gautama Śākyamuni Buddha and he belonged to the Shakya clan of India that has been identified as Sakas.

-Ataman is a popular Russian word for a strong leader.
+Ataman is a popular Russian word for a strong leader, usually of the Cossacks.

 Taman is the peninsula in southern Russia.
 Here the Kerch Strait connects the Black Sea and the Sea of Azov.
 The strait was formerly known as the Cimmerian Bosporus.
 The Cimmerians dwelt on the Eurasian Steppes and were closely associated with the above mentioned Sakas who played a prominent part in Gujarat’s history for nearly 300 years from 1st century AD.